Full Time Missionaries

 The first encounter I ever had with Holy Spirit was one Saturday night at a women’s camp in September of 2016.
 I arrived that same morning at the camp, let’s say “not so sober”.
 After that first encounter, my hunger and desire to know Jesus grew exponentially.

 In my pursuit to seek more of Jesus, I realized that I could not keep quiet about His love for me.
 On the night of 23 May 2017 my Christian life changed again.
 Armed with a Bible in one pocket and a bottle of pepper-spray in the other, my cell-group and I joined the Kingdom Culture team on Church Square for an outreach to the homeless men and women in the CBD.
 This was the exact moment I fell in love with this community!

 Jesus loved me first, even when I was “not so sober”.
 He accepted and loved me when my views on the world, myself and even on Him were skew.
 I wanted to introduce this same Jesus to people who were in the same position I was in not so long before that.

 He saved me.
 He healed me.
 He transformed me.
 He brought me back to life.
 And I want to give Him my whole life!

 I am very excited to step into full time ministry.
 My desire is to bring Reconciliation between the homeless and their families, as well as reconciliation between Churches, Ministries and Missionaries.

 Dian & Yvette Jordaan

 Dian has been part of Kingdom Culture since 2008.
-He is one of the directors of Kingdom Culture and has a deep passion for God and homeless-addicts.
+He is one of the directors of Kingdom Culture and has a deep passion for God, the homeless, addicts and sharing the gospel in truth and love.
 Dian has helped pioneer and shape the culture we create & live by.
-Dian has since married his beautiful wife Yvette and they are parents to two fun-loving children.
-Dian has his own video production company and Yvette is a qualified social worker.
-They are currently taking a small sabbatical.
+In 2012 Dian got married to his beautiful wife Yvette and they are parents to two fun-loving children.
+Dian is also passionate about the arts and has his own video/photo-production company.